Gabriel-Jacquinot/Noughts-and-Crosses/README.md

+This branch is basically for me to work on the game menu so that everyone else can work on other stuff at the same time.
+It will then be merged back into the main file when it has been tested and we can all have a python file each which we can then link up hopefully.

 Each person will focus on a general area to work on the project:
 - Making the specifics of the GUI (like creating the menu determing local play or play against AI)
 - Making the game logic for noughts and crosses (playing the game basically)